2022 SGP2

 The 2022 SGP2 series was the 46th edition of the FIM Individual Under-21 World Championship.
 It was staged as the SGP2 class of the FIM Speedway Grand Prix series after rights holders Discovery Sports Events took over promotional rights of the competition prior to the start of the season.

-The series was staged over three rounds at Prague, Cardiff and Torun.
+The series was staged over three rounds at Prague, Cardiff and Toruń.

 Poland's Mateusz Cierniak won the title, winning two of the three rounds in the process.
 Jan Kvěch finished second with defending champion Jakub Miśkowiak claiming third.

 Calendar

 The 2022 season consisted of three events.

 Final Classification

+Note: Tom Brennan was first reserve and took the place of Gustav Grahn for the Polish Grand Prix at Toruń after the Swede announced a break from the sport.